AngelEspana04/AcePoint/README.md

 -	FUTURE: can work as the hours schedule for the pros and to get paid.
 Much easier for organization.

 SPRINT 1:
-| ✅Court sheet layout                        | Grid from 6am–9pm in 30-min intervals for 12 courts
+| ✅Court sheet layout: Grid from 6am–9pm in 30-min intervals for 12 courts
-| ✅Add lesson form                           | Input: member name, pro name, duration, and time
+| ✅Add lesson form: Input: member name, pro name, duration, and time
-| ✅Display lesson blocks                     | Visualize lessons in the court sheet by pro
+| ✅Display lesson blocks: Visualize lessons in the court sheet by pro
-| ✅Show color-coded blocks                   | Each pro shows up with a different color
+| ✅Show color-coded blocks: Each pro shows up with a different color
 	      *Uppercase and lowercase sensibility in the code
-| ✅Prevent pro double-booking                | Don’t allow the same pro to be booked twice
+| ✅Prevent pro double-booking: Don’t allow the same pro to be booked twice
-| ✅Simple in-memory state                    | Store lessons temporarily in local state
+| ✅Simple in-memory state: Store lessons temporarily in local state

 SPRINT 2:
 | ✅ “Done” / “Cancel” buttons                | Confirm or cancel lessons from the calendar